-The priority categories to be followed in selecting eligible individuals to be provided VR services to ensure those individuals with the most significant disabilities are selected for services before other individuals with disabilities are as follows:
+The agency has the following four (4) priority categories to be followed in selecting eligible individuals to be provided services ensuring that individuals with the most significant disabilities are selected for services before other individuals with disabilities:

-Category 1: Eligible individuals with a most significant disability and that limits three (3) or more functional capacities.
+Priority Category 1: Eligible individuals with a most significant disability that limits three (3) or more functional capacities.

-Category 2: Eligible individuals with a most significant disability that limits two (2) functional capacities.
+Priority Category 2: Eligible individuals with a most significant disability that limits two (2) functional capacities.

-Category 3: Eligible individuals with a significant disability that limits one (1) functional capacity.
+Priority Category 3: Eligible individuals with a significant disability that limits one (1) functional capacity.

-Category 4: Eligible individuals with a non-significant disability.
+Priority Category 4: Eligible individuals with a non-significant disability.